Harmful structures and Killing spinors on unimodular Lie groups: The harmful aspect of spin geometry

 If $n$ is even, we further require that $\phi=i^{\frac{2-3q-p}2}\omega\cdot\psi$.

-The motivation for studying this type of structure is that harmful structures appear naturally on hypersurfaces of signature $(p,q)$ inside $n+1$-dimensional manifolds of signature $(p+1,q)$ with a Killing spinor $\Psi$, with the symmetric tensor $A$ corresponding to the Weingarten operator.
-Explicitly, $\Psi$ restricts to $\psi$ if $n$ is even, or $\psi-\nu\cdot_Z\phi$ if $n$ is odd, where $\nu$ denotes the unit normal compatible with the orientations.
+The motivation for studying this type of structure is that harmful structures appear naturally on nondegenerate hypersurfaces of manifolds with a Killing spinor, with the symmetric tensor $A$ corresponding to the Weingarten operator.
+Explicitly, let $Z$ be an $(n+1)$-dimensional pseudo-Riemannian spin manifold of signature $(p+1,q)$ carrying a Killing spinor $\Psi$ with Killing constant $\lambda$, and let $M\subset Z$ be an oriented hypersurface of signature $(p,q)$; denote by $\nu$ the unit normal compatible with the orientations and by $A$ the Weingarten operator.
+The spinor bundle $\Sigma M$ can be identified with the restriction to $M$ of $\Sigma Z$ if $n$ is even, and of $\Sigma_+Z$ if $n$ is odd; in both cases, Clifford multiplication on $M$ is related to Clifford multiplication on $Z$ by